matrix-org/matrix-spec/meta/documentation_style.rst

      you have at home. "identity server" is clear, whereas "identityserver" is horrible.

+* When talking about a user's "display name", it is spelt as two words.
+In identifiers such as within the content of an ``m.room.member`` event, it is spelt as a single word, ``displayname``.
+(There are some historical exceptions to this where the identifier is spelt ``display_name``.)

 * Lists should:

   * Be introduced with a colon.